Sykes House Bed and Breakfast, Village store and Tea Room

 Throughout all the changes the building still maintains many of its original features including the stone spiral staircase, exposed beams and fireplaces.
 All renovations have been made sympathetically.

-We offer a genuinely warm, friendly welcome as well as a hearty breakfast to set you up for your day, both our rooms are large and have en-suite facilities, the hospitality tray has the usual tea and coffee making facilities along with home made biscuits.
-Fresh milk is available throughout the day and we will leave a bottle of fresh milk at your door early in the morning on request.
+We offer a genuinely warm, friendly welcome as well as a hearty breakfast to set you up for your day.
+Both our rooms are large and have en-suite facilities, the hospitality tray has the usual tea and coffee making facilities along with fresh milk and home made biscuits.

-We look forward to meeting you , whether as a customer in the shop, tea room or as a guest in our B&B.
+We look forward to meeting you , whether as a customer in the shop or as a guest in our B&B.

 Alison and Michael